andre-rodovalho/cpanel-to-cc/README.md

 # Known issues, limitations and requirements

-- The tool has been designed to run on the cPanel® (Source) server
+- The tool has been designed to run on a cPanel® server as a Source server
-- Root SSH access to the Source hosting server is required
+- Root SSH access to the Source server is required
-- Designed to migrate PHP based applications only
+- The tool has been designed to migrate PHP + MySQL applications only
 - MySQL secrets cannot be retrieved from the Source server so you must reconfigure your website database credentials to get it working on the Destination
 - There's no metadata to correlate databases and domains on the Source server but you can interact with the tool to selectively copy data over
 - SiteHost API key with access to Cloud, Job and Server modules is required.
 SiteHost support can provide you with one